Next Green Wave Holdings Inc., Premium Cannabis Company with Over 8 Brand Partners, CEO Clip Video

-Vancouver, British Columbia--(Newsfile Corp. - July 18, 2019) - Caroline Klukowski, CEO of Next Green Wave Holding Inc. speaks about Next Green Wave's next stage of development and their eight brand partnerships.
+Vancouver, British Columbia--(Newsfile Corp. - July 18, 2019) - Caroline Klukowski, VP of Corporate Development at Next Green Wave Holding Inc. speaks about Next Green Wave's next stage of development and their eight brand partnerships.

 If you cannot view the video above, please visit: